Advertisements

 • You must graduate as a second-class division (2.1) or, preferably, an upper-class division (first class).
 Anything lower than a second-class upper will ruin your chances.

-• You must have the psychological skill to understand students’ behavior.
+• You must have the psychological skills to understand students’ behavior.
 As a lecturer, you should be on alert to study and dictate the atmosphere of your classroom.

 • As a lecturer, you will be communicating with students.
 Good communication skills are practical and crucial for transferring knowledge to students.